newbieYoung/Simple-Crop/README.md

 ## Features

-Compared with the currently popular Web image cropping components, its advantages are as follows:
+Compared with the currently popular Web picture cropping components, its advantages are as follows:

-- Image supports rotation at any angle;
+- Picture supports rotation at any angle;
 - Supports border judgment.
 When there is a blank in the crop frame, the picture is automatically absorbed to completely fill the crop frame;
 - Mobile terminal zoom is based on the center of two fingers;
 - Supports Mobile and PC;